Planning a neighbourhood newsletter

 Producing a newsletter for your neighbourhood can be a great way to share news and to build a sense of community.
 This information will help neighbourhood community groups to produce and print successful newsletters.
 It is useful for other types of community newsletters too, including electronic newsletters.

 - Planning a regular newsletter: things to think about before you get started

 - Producing each issue: a step-by-step guide to getting your newsletter done

-- Newsletter production schedule: a template to help you keep everything on track
+- Newsletter production schedule and checklist: a template to help you keep everything on track

 - More information about producing community newsletters

 Planning a regular newsletter